danvargg/danvargg/README.md

 ### Hi there 👋

-My name is Daniel Vargas, and I'm an Industrial Engineer turned into Data Scientist and Machine Learning Engineer.
-I have 16+ years of overall experience.
-For 6+ years I've been solving computer vision, natural language processing (NLP) and numerical business problems through applied Data
-Science, Machine Learning, and Deep Learning.
+My name is Daniel Vargas, and for the last 8+ years I've been delivering predictive analytics solutions to solve business problems in multiple industries.
+Though Data Science, Machine Learning and Deep Learning, I have been solving Computer Vision and Natural Language Processing (NLP) problems.
+I have also been designing, developing, optimize, and operationalizing (MLOPs) machine learning models that deliver business value and competitive advantage for my clients and employers.

 [![Linkedin: danvargg](
 https://img.shields.io/badge/-danvargg-blue?style=flat-square&logo=Linkedin&logoColor=white&link=linkedin.com/in/danvargg/